 Requirements for the Business minor: The department periodically offers a minor in Business.
 The minor draws on course work offered both at the Wheaton (6-12 hours) and (8-14 hours) campuses.
 The minor is designed to complement the studies of students majoring in other disciplines by offering a concentrated course of study in the foundational concepts of business.

 Honors Program: The Honors Program at Wheaton College offers eligible students advanced independent work, which culminates in a senior thesis and an Honors designation on the transcript.
-A total of 8 hours are designated as honors credit – 4 hours from a regular upper-division major course with additional requirements and 4 hours of research credit ( ) which includes the thesis.
+A total of 8 hours are designated as honors credit – 4 hours from a regular upper-division major course with additional requirements and 4 hours of research credit ( or ) which includes the thesis.

 Internships: Students may earn between 1 and 4 hours of academic credit for work experience.
 Students are responsible for obtaining their own internship in either the private or public sector.
 The internship work responsibilities must be either business or economics related and have educational value.
 The internship must be approved in advance, may be paid or unpaid, and must be supervised.